ShankaDeSilva/2020-132/README.md

 **Individual Research Question**

 1. When it comes to a safari tour, travelers cannot get better experience in safari tour.
-Most of the time animals are live in inside the jungle.
+Most of the time animals are live in inside the sanctuary.
 Because of that, travelers cannot get the expected experience from the safari tour.
-There are no mobile application to notify the locations to watch animals when they are in the ground.
+There are no mobile application to notify the locations when in a safari tour to watch animals when they are outside of the sanctuary.

 2. Most of the travelers, especially foreign travelers willing to plan their safari trip based on other feedbacks.
 But there is no option available for the travelers to add their comments and view other comments, feedbacks in a proper manner.
 If there is a section to facilitate travelers to add their comments into a categorized section as “Good comments” and “Bad comments” and view all comments under the specified score range.
 There is no option available to facilitate travelers to view added comments under categorized section as “Positive” and “Negative” and view added feedbacks in order to “very bad” level from “very good” level to find the best feedbacks to plan their safari travel better than before.
 In this proposed system, I wanted to come up with a solution to overcome this problem and to let the travelers get a better safari experience than before.
 In this proposed system, it facilitates to travelers, to add their comments and the system will automatically categorize those comments into negative and positive sections.
 It the system will add those comments into a pre-defined score range.
 Then it will be more accurate and very useful for all travelers to get a best safari experience better than before.